ashleyhayjin/techBlog/README.md

 A user would use this application for pure bliss.

 ## Technologies
-I used node.js, express.js, Handlebars, MySql2, Sequelize, bcrypt, connect-session, dotenv, and Heroku.
+I used node.js, express.js, Handlebars, MySql2, Sequelize, bcrypt, connect-session, dotenv, JAWSDB, and Heroku.

 ## Licenses